Hawaii Department of Human Services, Med-QUEST Division in Partnership with ATI Advisory

 - Care coordination improvements for all dual-eligible individuals, including populations not participating in MLTSS: Hawaii and ATI Advisory will implement data sharing strategies with D-SNPs to support better care coordination for populations not enrolled in MLTSS.
 The Hawaii team will also work to develop an implementation strategy for the state’s All-Payer Claims Database related to using D-SNP data to support care coordination for dual-eligible populations and management and oversight of integrated care programs in the state.

 - Increased understanding of the Medicare FFS population to inform MLTSS program design: ATI Advisory will conduct data analyses to understand the Medicare FFS populations, including analysis of utilization data and transitions of care opportunities.
 The analyses will provide a baseline of key trends among these populations to inform potential MLTSS program design.
 Data findings will also inform State Health Insurance Assistance Program assisters and other stakeholders to better educate beneficiaries about enrollment in integrated care options.

 Support for Other States

-Many states are in the same position as Hawaii ― they know that they want to improve care for their dual-eligible populations, but they face resource gaps that prevent them from moving forward.
-Arnold Ventures launched the Advancing Medicare & Medicaid Integration initiative for this very reason and is currently accepting applications from states seeking to improve care for dual-eligible populations.
+Many states are in the same position as Hawaii — they know they want to improve care for their dual-eligible populations by providing fully-integrated programs, but face resource gaps that prevent them from moving forward.
+Arnold Ventures launched the Advancing Medicare & Medicaid Integration initiative to support states and help fill those resource gaps.
+Learn more about funding opportunities.

 Project Key Facts